The Best Way to Determine Leadership? Or a Corrupt, Divisive, Failed System?

 Even though humanity has evolved somewhat beyond prehistoric times when men fought with clubs to become chief of their tribe, now the greedy, self-important, power-hungry few use money as their club.
 And since the modern form of democracy based on partisan politics became well established by 1800 in America, Americans have not advanced much in that regard, and recently, in certain respects Americans have regressed (as the presidential campaign of 2016 so shamefully demonstrated).

-Americans are divided and ruled by partisans who wage a war of words to defeat their competitors and gain power over them.
+Now Americans are even more divided and ruled by partisans who wage a war of words to defeat their competitors and gain power over them.
 And we still don’t have free choice.
 Rather, we are faced with choices, and we have to choose sides and join opposing political camps.
 Thus, after every election we are still hopelessly divided and become either winners or losers in a winner-take-all battle for the “throne.”

 Now we should realize why that is so problematic and counterproductive, because most people think partisan politics and competition and battle for political power is the most civilized and reasonable way to determine who wins the power to rule, even though it is not.
 In fact, it is usually neither civil nor reasonable, and it produces a nation and a house divided and in conflict.

 Regardless of which partisan party wins, our worst problems are not solved.
-Money still rules, and the people are exploited and taken for granted.
-American is not a nation united by truly representative democracy with government of, by, and for the people.
-Instead, we are ruled by the wealthiest few and by a partisan presidential form of monarchy, with a plutocracy and oligarchy in Congress and a partisan Supreme Court with a majority that was appointed by right-wing partisan presidents.
+Money still rules.
+The people are exploited and taken for granted.
+American is ruled by the wealthiest few and by a partisan presidential form of monarchy, with a plutocracy and oligarchy in Congress and a partisan Supreme Court with a majority of partisans that were appointed by right-wing partisan presidents.

 Because the almighty dollar rules and drives political action, partisan political warfare usually causes even good people to become corrupt, dishonest, and even deceptive.
 That's why we should remember the words of Abraham Lincoln, who also said "The principles of Jefferson are the axioms of a free society."